zhehaowang/zhehao.me/tech-notes/conversations/readme.md

 In a conversation, our attention could be split between paying attention to the other person and thinking up a response.
 Focus on the former.

 The siren.
 Standing out physically.
 Voice and delivery.
 Dazzle and harmonious.
 Theatricality.
 Danger.
 Element of fear / mercurial mood.
 Unknown.
 A touch of madness.
 Irrationality.
+Marilyn Monroe.

 The rake.
 The dangerous.
+Duke of Richelieu.

+Perfects.
 Each of us carries inside us an ideal: either of what we would like to become, or what we want another person to be for us.
 This ideal traces to our earliest years, what others could not give us, or what we could not give ourselves.
 We may seek danger, or to be nobler, kinder, chivalrous, something we feel is missing inside us.
 Atune to what is missing inside you.
 The key is to observe.
 The ideal can often be concealed in contradiction.
+Casanova.

+Dandy.
+In our society most conform, these show an insolent side and stand out.
+Often outlandish in their appearance, and embodies some traits of the opposite gender.
+Lou Salome.

+Naturals.
+Child-like naivete reflected in their actions, thoughts but not openly professed.
+Charlie Chaplin.
+Genji.

+Charisma.
+Origin in the religious sense.
+Confident; Mysterious (e.g. through contradiction); Saintly, having inherent principles you believe in; Eloquent; Fervent, true belief that lights up in your eyes and shines upon the repressed daily lives of people; Vulnerable, feed upon the excitement of the public; Adventurousness and show heroism; Magnetism, eyes.
+Moses.
+Joan of Arc.
+Rasputin.